rcav8tr/CS2Mod-BuildingUse/ReadMe.md

 ### Efficiency Infoview
 - Building efficiency as a percent.
+- For residential buildings, instead of efficiency, building use is the average happiness of citizens in the building:
+  Up to 50% = Depressed;
+  50% - 80% = Sad;
+  80% - 110% = Neutral;
+  110% - 140% = Content;
+  140% or more = Happy
 - Building efficiency can be and often is greater than 100%.
   You can choose to have the building color set for a maximum of 100% or 200%.
   Your selections are saved and restored between infoviews and between games.